USGIF Scholarship Program

 To further the advancement of the geospatial tradecraft, USGIF is dedicated to assist promising students studying GEOINT, geospatial sciences, and related fields.
 The annual USGIF Scholarship Program recognizes the achievements of graduating high school seniors, undergraduate, graduate, and doctoral students.

-USGIF has awarded $1,003,000 in scholarships since launching the program in 2004.
+USGIF has awarded more than $1.1 million in scholarships since launching the program in 2004.
 The Scholarship Program is funded by donations, the Combined Federal Campaign of the National Capital Area (CFCNC), USGIF membership dues, and the USGIF Allder Golf Classic.

 Students interested in using capabilities of geospatial science, data and technologies to address human security challenges are all encouraged to submit applications.
 Past scholarship recipients are encouraged to apply.